Support Time.now: Join our Premium Plan for an ad-free experience! Support Us: Go Premium Ad-Free!

 Unhealthy (Sensitive)

-The current Air Quality Index (AQI) in Al Jubayl is recorded at 155 as of 12 o'clock in the early morning hours local time this Monday, July 6, 2026.
-This real-time AQI score is based on the highest-risk pollutant measured by local monitoring stations.
-According to the US EPA health standard, air quality in Al Jubayl currently falls into the Unhealthy category.
-High pollution levels have been detected, with PM2.5 reaching 61.5 ยตg/mยณ.
-This unhealthy AQI reading suggests that everyone may begin to experience health effects.
+The current Air Quality Index (AQI) in Al Jubayl is recorded at 133 as of 4:44 AM local time this Tuesday, August 18, 2026.
+This real-time AQI score is estimated from the current PM2.5 concentration.
+According to the US EPA health standard, air quality in Al Jubayl currently falls into the Unhealthy (Sensitive) category.
+The atmosphere shows an elevated PM2.5 concentration of 48.3 µg/m³.
+At this Air Quality Index range, members of sensitive groups may experience health effects.
 Track the local weather and limit time outdoors until levels improve.
 For the AQI across entire Saudi Arabia, you can also view the Air Quality Index for Saudi Arabia covering other major urban centers and local monitoring stations.

 Health Recommendations for Al Jubayl Residents